githedgehog/docs/docs/vlab/running.md

 Ready:          true
 Basedir:        .hhfab/vlab-vms/control-1
 ```
+### Default credentials

+Fabricator creates default users and keys for you to login into the control node and test servers as well as for the
+SONiC Virtual Switches.

+Default user with passwordless sudo for the control node and test servers is `core` with password `HHFab.Admin!`.
+Admin user with full access and passwordless sudo for the switches is `admin` with password `HHFab.Admin!`.
+Read-only, non-sudo user with access only to the switch CLI for the switches is `op` with password `HHFab.Op!`.

+## Manage the VLAB Network
 On the control node you have access to kubectl, Fabric CLI, and k9s to manage the Fabric.
 You can find information
 about the switches provisioning by running `kubectl get agents -o wide`.
 It usually takes about 10-15 minutes for the
 switches to get installed.